ivanfernandez2646/ivanfernandez2646/README.md

 - I'm currently working on EPAM Systems as a Full Backend Developer creating scalable solutions applying best practices to the projects, ensurance quality and good working.
 - I have experience in other kind of jobs such as Frontend Developer with Angular and ReactJS.
 I consider myself as a Backend Developer but I have a global knowledge and experience working in web and mobile world.

-Feel free to explore more of my work on my [GitHub profile](https://github.com/YourGitHubUsername).

 ## 📖 My Personal Site

 I maintain a personal site with a brief resume of my projects.
 You can check it out [here](https://ivanfernandez2646.github.io/portfolio-ivan/).